GekkoTheFirst/parkimine_bot_ruby/README.md

-# ParkimineBot
+# ParkMe

 It is my side project to learn ruby language.
-ParkimineBot is a telegram bot that registrering a car in a parking system via telegram, so you don't need to look for a parking terminal.
+ParkMe is a telegram bot that registrering a car in a parking system via telegram, so you don't need to look for a parking terminal.

+## Commands

+/start - start a bot
+/setplate - enter a vehicle registration plate
+/park - register a car on a parking
+/myplate - show actual vehicle registration plate /listpark - show the list of available parking

 ## Contributing